pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

   manager.

 * **[Dune][3]** is a [Jane Street Open Source project][4] that tries to be an end-all build tool for OCaml projects.
-While I find it extremely technically impressive, its ultimate design is very ["programmers and knobs"][6], likely because it's trying to unify so many different views of OCaml projects (the [evergreen comic about this][5]).
+While it's very impressive, its design is very ["programmers and knobs"][6], likely because it's trying to unify so many different views of OCaml projects (the [evergreen comic about this][5]).
   I think it's the worst, except for everything else.

 Finally, you'll want to install OCaml itself.
 Luckily, this can be done with `opam`!
 Most of you are on overpriced Macs like me, so you can run